Skip to main content

 }

-You can retrieve your account information (credits balance, registered webhooks) from the API key provided in the x-api-key header:
+You can retrieve your account information (credits balance and registered webhooks) using the same x-api-key header — no body payload is needed:

 curl https://api.enrow.io/account/info \